Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Existence of developments

 \begin{corollary} Let $N$, $s$ and $n$ be as in Theorem~\ref{bootstrap theorem}.
 Then the solution to \eqref{the system} given by Lemma~\ref{local existence} can be extended to all of $[t_0,T_{N,s,n}] \times \Sigma$.
 Moreover, \eqref{main energy estimate} holds for all $t \in [t_0,T_{N,s,n}]$. \end{corollary}

+The continuation criterion required to obtain Corollary~\ref{global existence corollary} comes from \cite[Corollary~4]{ringstrom_local_2024}.
 Once we have established Corollary~\ref{global existence corollary}, we proceed to prove Theorem~\ref{global existence} as follows.
-We obtain a sequence of positive times $t_i \to 0$ with corresponding sequence of solutions to \eqref{the system} on $[t_i,T_{N,s,n}] \times \Sigma$.
+We fix a sequence of positive times $t_i \to 0$ with corresponding sequence of solutions to \eqref{the system} on $[t_i,T_{N,s,n}] \times \Sigma$.
 Then, by the Arzelà-Ascoli theorem and by passing to a subsequence if necessary, we obtain convergence to a solution to \eqref{the system} which is defined on $(0,T_{N,s,n}] \times \Sigma$.
 Finally, we show that by an appropriate choice of the parameters $N$ and $n$, the limit solution is in fact a solution to the Einstein--nonlinear scalar field equations with potential $V$.

 In order to prove Theorem~\ref{bootstrap theorem}, we will also make use of a modified energy.
 But before we can introduce it, we need some definitions.